-How to choose the projects that suit you best
+How to choose an investment that suits you best

 Ultimately, it’s you who decides.
 Only you know: With what kind of goal in mind do I invest?
 Am I convinced by the strategy?
 How do I feel about the company’s vision?
 After all, rational considerations play just as much a role in the decision process as gut feeling.
 So don’t be afraid to make your own judgment.

-First decide how you want to receive your return on investment
+1. Decide how you want to receive the return on your project investment

 The general question to clarify is the type of investment.
 There are two options here: With equity investments you secure chances for a higher return, but at the same time the risk of the investment grows.
 Another option are fixed-interest investments.
 They also count as risk investments, but you receive regular interest payments for your invested money in a predefined amount.